Vwxyzeka/Lambda-Spira-Framework-Omega/README.md

 Delivers timestamped, author-verifiable computational evidence, providing admissible digital proofs under ISO/IEC 9796-3 and cryptographic integrity principles.

 ### 5.5 Strategic and Defense-Grade Systems

-Λ-Spira architecture extends to environments requiring mission-critical verification and tamper-resistant computation.Its hybrid quantum-classical verification model unifies physical quantum measurement and deterministic cryptographic proof into a single mathematically verifiable continuum.Λ-Spira operates through a hybrid deterministic integrity core — capable of functioning entirely offline while also supporting synchronization and quantum-verification audits when required.
+Λ-Spira architecture extends to environments requiring mission-critical verification and tamper-resistant computation.

+Its hybrid quantum–classical verification model unifies physical quantum measurement and deterministic cryptographic proof into a single, mathematically verifiable continuum.

+Λ-Spira operates through a hybrid deterministic integrity core — capable of functioning entirely offline while also supporting synchronization and quantum-verification audits when required.

-Each result is independently verified and sealed under SHA-512, GPG digital signatures, and UTC-anchored ledgers, ensuring mathematical authenticity under both isolated and controlled-connectivity conditions.This architecture demonstrates that quantum computational results themselves can be verified, audited, and trusted through computation alone, establishing Λ-Spira as a self-verifying framework for scientific, strategic, and defense-grade infrastructures.
+Each result is independently verified and sealed under SHA-512, GPG digital signatures, and UTC-anchored ledgers, ensuring mathematical authenticity under both isolated and controlled-connectivity conditions.

+This architecture demonstrates that quantum computational results themselves can be verified, audited, and trusted through computation alone — establishing Λ-Spira as a self-verifying framework for scientific, strategic, and defense-grade infrastructures.

+> **Note:** The Λ-Spira verification architecture is compliant with ISO/IEC 9796-3 and NIST SP 800-53 (AU-3) standards, ensuring admissibility and reliability in defense-grade and mission-critical verification contexts.

 ---